morin1/Data-Science-Projects/CT Overdose Deaths/README.md

 #### Next steps in the analysis would be to drill down on a few more questions that came from the EDA:
 1. How does the data look per county when using crude adjustment rates and age-adjusted rates?
-2. Are overdose deaths involving more than one drug?
-3. Visualize the geolocation of deaths per by drug per county.
+2. Visualize the geolocation of deaths per by drug per county.
-4. Visualize the geolocation data of the deaths per city.
+3. Visualize the geolocation data of the deaths per city.